Students, faculty settling into improved Benton Hall after 18-month renovation

 Students and faculty alike are still learning and discovering some of the changes – including a series of new meeting rooms and refurbished offices – in a building at the heart of UMSL’s science complex and home to the Departments of Biology, Chemistry and Biochemistry and Physics and Astronomy, as well as the joint engineering program.

 “I think the students like having the new space,” Assistant Teaching Professor Laura Catano said.
 “There’s a lot of different nooks where there’s comfortable seating, and I see students aggregating in groups and talking and working on assignments together.”

 The improvements run much deeper, including in the classrooms.

-Catano, a member of the Department of Biology, teaches a pair of courses in the building, including one on Vertebrate Anatomy, Ecology and Evolution in the ground-floor lecture hall in Room 103.
+Catano, a member of the Department of Biology, teaches a pair of courses in the building, including one on Vertebrate Anatomy, Ecology and Evolution in the third-floor lecture hall.

 She’s enjoyed making use of the new technology in the space, including dual monitors that make it easier to use PowerPoint’s presenter view when delivering her lectures.
 The configuration of the room, wider than it is deep, allows her to better connect with students.